Menu

 Course Fee $30.00

 If you want to learn how to play pickleball in a fun and friendly class with beginners, then this is the class for you.
-Starting on Wednesday, January 15th, Intro to pickleball will be offered indoors.
-The first session will meet on Wednesdays at 3pm at the Towns County Old Rec Center in Hiawassee.
-The class will run for an hour and a half and conclude at 4:30.
-The session will end on March 5th.
 I will provide paddles and balls.
 YOU need to come wearing court sneakers, either pickleball or tennis.
 This is important because running and walking sneakers do not allow for proper lateral motion, and I don’t want anyone tripping because of their footwear.
 You should also wear eyeglasses or protective eyewear and comfortable clothing such as shorts, leggings, sweatpants, shorts, etc. We will be getting sweaty.
 Please bring a full water bottle as well.
 You will learn everything needed to become a player of this fun game.
 Past players who are still not feeling comfortable with the rules or their skills may repeat a class.
 Please note: this class is very popular.
 The entire class is based on having 8 participants at EVERY CLASS.
-Currently, I have had to recruit people I know to fill in the many gaps we have had all season.
-At this new venue, I will not have anyone to fill in for absent people.
 Please remember when you don’t attend, it affects everyone in the class.
 Can’t wait to get you started on playing this wonderful game.

 • 0